ttddyy/datasource-assert/README.md

 ## How to use

-Wrap your datasource to `ProxyTestDataSource`.
+Wrap your datasource with `ProxyTestDataSource`.

 ```java
 @Test